trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/ml_parameterlist_interpreter.rst

 .. literalinclude:: ../../../test/tutorial/MLParameterList.cpp
   :language: cpp
-  :start-after: GetParametersFromXMLFile begin
+  :start-after: ReadParametersFromXMLFile begin
-  :end-before: GetParametersFromXMLFile end
+  :end-before: ReadParametersFromXMLFile end

 Next, you create a **MLParameterListInterpreter** object using the parameters and create a new **MueLu::Hierarchy** from it.